 When we meet, we can discuss whether a living trust would be desirable for you.

 Estate, Gift, and Generation-Skipping Transfer Taxes

 The good news is that there are a variety of tax deductions and exclusions that can be used before paying any transfer tax.
-During life, anyone can give up to $14,000 per year to anyone they want and can pay tuition or medical expenses for anyone (directly to the provider) without a dollar limitation.
+During life, anyone can give up to $15,000 per year to anyone they want and can pay tuition or medical expenses for anyone (directly to the provider) without a dollar limitation.
 In addition, during life or at death, each person can give unlimited amounts to his or her spouse (if a U.S. citizen) or to charity.
-Finally, for 2017, in addition to the other federal deductions and exclusions, each person has a $5,490,000 federal exemption for transfers during life or at death, as well as a $5,490,000 federal exemption for GST transfers.
-Illinois has no separate gift tax and provides a $4,000,000 exemption against Illinois estate tax for deaths in 2017.
+Finally, for 2021, in addition to the other federal deductions and exclusions, each person has an $11,700,000 federal exemption for transfers during life or at death, as well as an $11,700,000 federal exemption for GST transfers.
+The federal exemptions will be indexed for inflation annually.
+However, absent further federal legislation before December 31, 2025, the federal exemptions are scheduled to revert on January 1, 2026 to the equivalent of $5,600,000 indexed for inflation from 2018.
+Illinois has no separate gift tax and provides a $4,000,000 exemption against Illinois estate tax for deaths in 2021.